mrhgit/UdacityProjects/Self-Driving Car Nanodegree/README.md

 ## Term 2

 ### Some Kalman Filter Notes
 The next two projects (Extended Kalman Filter, EKF and Unscented Kalman Filter, UKF) each deal with Kalman filters (obviously).
 There were no reports and README.md's or Jupyter notebooks for those projects, just some C++ code.
 As such, I'm including some general notes on Kalman filters here to convey some of the theory behind the projects.
+I won't try to compete with Wikipedia's entry (https://en.wikipedia.org/wiki/Kalman_filter), but should mention a few concepts to introduce the projects.

-#### Kalman Filter - the General Idea
+#### Noisy Measurements - one of the general ideas behind Kalman filters
 The general idea behind the Kalman filter is a recognition of noisy measurements and noisy processes - more specifically, it's the combination of multiple, noisy measurements to improve the overall measurement accuracy.
 The underlying thought is:  all your measurements and predictions that are based on measurements are distributions that reflect uncertainty, not points of perfect knowledge.
+An assumption made is that noises are independent and Gaussian.

 When we are adding two noisy values, we get the following equations: